Stop Overthinking: Real Tips for Women Who Live in Their Own Head

 The first step isn't to stop the thought.
 It's to catch it earlier.

 Start paying attention to the moment a thought starts to repeat.
 That second or third loop is your signal.
-You don't have to fix it right then — just name it.
+You don't have to fix it right then just name it.
 "I'm replaying this again."
-That small act of awareness is what begins to create distance between you and the thought.
+That awareness is what begins to create distance between you and the thought.

 You are not your thoughts.
 You're the one noticing them.
 That distinction matters more than you might realize.

-If your answer is honest — "no, I've already thought this through a dozen times and nothing has changed" — that's your permission to redirect.
-Not suppress.
-Redirect.
-Give your brain something concrete to do: a task, a walk, a conversation that's actually happening in real time.
+If your answer is honest, "no, I've already thought this through a dozen times and nothing has changed" then it’s time to redirect.
+Give your brain and body something concrete to do: a task, a walk, a conversation that's actually happening in real time.

 The goal isn't an empty mind.
-It's a busy mind pointed somewhere useful.
+It's redirecting it to something useful.

-This one is hard to hear, but it's worth sitting with: most of the time, what other people do or don't do has very little to do with you.
+This one is hard to put into action but the truth is most of the time, what other people do or don't do has very little to do with you.

 The friend who responded with less enthusiasm than usual.
-The colleague who seemed quiet in the meeting.
+The co-worker who seemed quiet in the meeting.
 The partner who's been a little distant.
-Your brain — because it's tuned so finely to other people — immediately asks, what did I do?
+Automatically your brain is thinking, what did I do?
+At least my brain is always questioning and running through old conversations trying to figure out why the energy in the room is different.

 But here's the truth: people are living inside their own heads, their own bad days, their own stresses.
-Their behavior is almost always more about what's going on with them than anything you said, didn't say, did, or didn't do.
+(Um, hello…more overthinkers) Their behavior almost always says more about what's going on with them than anything you said, didn't say, did, or didn't do.

-When you catch yourself interpreting someone else's actions as a message about your worth, your relationships, or whether you're "too much" or "not enough" — pause.
-Ask yourself: do I actually have evidence for this, or am I filling in blanks?
+When you catch yourself interpreting someone else's actions as a message about your worth, your relationships, or whether you're "too much" or "not enough" just pause.
+Ask yourself: do I actually have evidence for this, or am I making assumptions?

-Most of the time, you're filling in blanks.
+Most of the time, you're making assumpitons.
 And the story you're writing is usually harder on you than the truth.

-Overthinking loves to linger in the territory of what if — which is, by nature, uncontrollable.
+Overthinking loves to linger in the question of what if which is where stories get created that aren’t based on facts.

 What if she's upset with me?
 What if I made the wrong call?
 What if I said too much?
 What if I didn't say enough?

 Is there something I can actually do about this right now?
-If yes — do it.
+If yes — I do it.
 Send the follow-up.
 Have the conversation.
-Make the decision you've been avoiding.
+Make the decision I've been avoiding.

-Over time, the window gets shorter.
-The thoughts start to lose their grip.
-Not because you forced them out, but because you stopped giving them unlimited access.
+But over time, the spin gets shorter.
+The thoughts start to lose their control.
+Not because you completely blocked them, but because you started realizing carrying them feels a lot heavier than giving them a place to land and walking away.

-And now your brain is replaying it because some part of you knows there was more truth to be told — and it wasn't.
+And now our brain is replaying the conversation because some part of us knows there was more truth to be told and it wasn't.

 The more you say what you mean in real time, the less your mind has to go back and try to sort it out after the fact.
 Clarity in the moment creates quiet after it.

-Most of the time, when you strip away the speculation, what remains is far more manageable than what your mind was building.
+Most of the time, when you take away the story, what’s left is far more manageable than what your mind was creating.
 The relationship is still intact.
 The decision is made and it was reasonable.
 The moment has passed and the world continued turning.

-Ground yourself there — in the known — as often as you can.
+Stay with the truth instead of the story.
 Reality is almost always quieter than your thoughts about it.

-If you've read this and thought, I've known all of this and I still can't stop — that's not a failure.
+If you've read this and thought, I've known all of this and I still can't stop that is totally normal.
 That's a sign the pattern runs deeper than a few tips can reach on their own.

-That's exactly the kind of work I do inside my Alignment Deep Dive — a 90-minute session designed to help you get clear on what's actually driving the noise, the second-guessing, and the exhaustion, and what you can start doing differently.
+That's exactly why I created the Alignment Deep Dive — a 90-minute session designed to help you get clear on what's actually driving the noise, the second-guessing, and the exhaustion, and what you can start doing differently.
 If you're tired of living in your own head and ready to start trusting yourself more, it's a good place to begin.

 You don't have to figure this out alone.
-And you don't have to keep living at this volume.
+And you don't have to keep living with the static in your head.

 “Less Noise.
 More You.”